ccc12138/TradingAgents/README.md

 python -m cli.main
 ```
 You will see a screen where you can select your desired tickers, date, LLMs, research depth, etc.
+If any tool/vendor/LLM call fails during execution, the CLI aborts and exits with a non-zero status code.

 <p align="center">
   <img src="assets/cli/cli_init.png" width="100%" style="display: inline-block; margin: 0 2%;">